image-js/image-js-docs/docs/Tutorials/When and how to use watershed.md

 ![Different algorithms and extrema](./images/watershed/extremaAlgos.png)

 This is where another function can be used: `removeClosePoints`.
-With `distance` option this function can weed out local minima If there are too many extreme points in one spot, `removeClosePoints` removes the indicated number of points.
-With some tampering of those two options you should get the correct number of minima.
+With `distance` option this function can weed out local minima so that only those with the minimum distance equal or bigger than the one set in the parameter are left.
+With some tampering of those two functions you should get the correct number of minima.
 For instance, in the case of this image, extrema can be obtained with this:

 ```ts